NCI-CGR/cgrtelomeres/README.md

 to anything important with existing workflow output.

 ### Version History
+ * 03 February 2021: migrated to NCI-CGR GitHub from GitLab.

- * 09 October 2020 (current version, not frozen): it minimally produces the output of Data/Analysis but it's not pretty.
+ * 09 October 2020: it minimally produces the output
+ of Data/Analysis but it's not pretty.
 Plots and testing not implemented.